tongwu-msft/azure-rest-api-specs/api-doc/keyvault/vault-ops-keys.md

 description: *content
 ---

-For more information ... , see [About Keys, Secrets, and Certificates](../about-keys-secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).
+For more information, see [About Keys, Secrets, and Certificates](../about-keys-secrets-and-certificates.md) and [Authentication, requests and responses](../authentication--requests-and-responses.md).

 ---
 uid: management.azure.com/KeyVaultClient/2016-10-01/Vaults_Delete